cyberark/conjur/design/authenticators/authn_gce/authn_gce_solution_design.md

 At least one of the above should be provided, if more than 1 is provided, we will authenticate them with `AND` logic.

-A Conjur host will be defined as follows with their annotations holding GCP-specific identification attributes.
+A Conjur host will be defined as follows with their annotations holding GCE-specific identification attributes.

-The YAML snippet below depicts Conjur host policy that can be identified using GCP identifiers:
+The YAML snippet below depicts Conjur host policy that can be identified using GCE identifiers:
 ```yaml
 - !policy
   id: <policy-id>